PoziWorld/idle-tabs/README.md

 ### Contributing to this extension

 Contributions are very welcome.
 Feel free to submit pull requests for new features and bug fixes.
-For new features, ideally you would raise an issue for the proposed change first so that we can discuss ideas.
+For new features, ideally you would raise an issue for the proposed change first to discuss ideas.
 This will go a long way to ensuring your pull request is accepted.

 ### License